-Vancomycin concentration Suggested dose change <10 mg/L Increase the dose by 50% and consider reducing the dosage interval or seek advice If the patient is responding, maintain the present dosage regimen.
-10 - 15 mg/L If the patient is seriously ill, consider increasing the dose amount or reducing the dosage interval to achieve a trough level of 15 - 20 mg/L. 15 - 20 mg/L Maintain the present dosage regimen >20 mg/L Stop until <20 mg/L then seek advice
+Vancomycin concentration Suggested dose change <10 mg/L Increase the dose by 50% and consider reducing the dosage interval or seek advice 10 - 15 mg/L If the patient is responding, maintain the present dosage regimen.
+10 - 13 mg/L If the patient is seriously ill, consider increasing the dose amount or reducing the dosage interval to achieve a trough level of 15 - 20 mg/L. 15 - 20 mg/L Maintain the present dosage regimen >20 mg/L Stop until <20 mg/L then seek advice